Nelluq/mechanical_keyboard/README.md

 [libopencm3](https://gitub.com/libopencm3/libopencm3), which is vastly cleaner and nicer to work with than ST's own framework.

+## Example
 ![](https://github.com/nelluq/mechanical_keyboard/raw/master/images/keyboard-assembled.jpg)
 (Apologies for the dirty keycaps, I took them off an old keyboard and haven't gotten around to cleaning them.)

+This is my keyboard, built on the Rev 2 PCB (newer PCB versions are slightly improved, but generally the same).
+I used Cherry MX brown switches (I prefer blues, but I wanted this to be quieter for work) and opted for matte black soldermask, which I think looks awesome.
+I don't currenty have keycaps for the four extra switches in the corner.

 ## Instructions
 Coming soon